-A classic burger topped with tomatoes, red onions and aged cheddar served with pickles, matchstick fries and a glass of Tom Gore Cabernet Sauvignon.
+A classic burger topped with homemade ketchup, tomatoes, red onions and aged cheddar served with pickles, matchstick fries and a glass of Tom Gore Cabernet Sauvignon.

 Disclaimer: This post was sponsored by Tom Gore Vineyards.
 All opinions are our own.
 Grab a bottle of Tom Gore Vineyards Cabernet Sauvignon now available at the LBCO in Ontario.
 And remember, enjoy and drink responsibly!